EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 ﻿# Features / Fixed issues - EPPlus 6
+## Version 6.2.15
+### Fixed issues
+* The JSON export did not encode column header cells and comment texts.
+* Worksheet Copy did not copy images with hyperlinks correctly.

 ## Version 6.2.14
 ### Fixed issues
 * Added support for negation of single cell named values in the formula calculation.